Curtiss P-40 Warhawk variants: YP-37

 A further 13 Model 75Is were ordered in 1938 under the designation YP-37.
 These differed from the XP-37 in having a V-1710-21 with a more reliable supercharger and an extended nose.
 The project was cancelled after continued supercharger and visibility problems.

 XP-40

 In 1937, the 10th P-36A was fitted with a 1,150 hp (860 kW) V-1710-19.
 Unlike the Model 75I, the resulting XP-40 (Model 75P) did not have a turbo-supercharger, thus the cockpit was not moved back, and the radiator was moved to the ventral position.
 Later the landing gear was redesigned and the radiator was moved under the nose.
 Armament was two .50 M2 Brownings mounted in the nose.

 The new engine conferred a 50 mph speed advantage over the already popular Hawk, and export orders from England and France came in quickly.
 In April 1939, the United States Army Air Corps also put in a domestic order for 524 Model 75Ps, which was the largest single order for a US fighter aircraft at the time.

+In August 1943, the XP-40 was fitted with rubber-tracked main landing gear.
+Testing began in 1944, revealing problems with snow and ice being packed between the wheels and track belt, stretching the latter.